IBM/intro-to-ml-with-sklearn/workshop/03-classification.md

       ![open notebook](./assets/images/classification/classification-notebook.png)

     !!! note
-        You may see additional notebooks that differ from the ones in this screenshot
+        You may see additional notebooks that differ from the ones in this screenshot.

 5. When the Jupyter notebook is loaded and the kernel is ready, we will be ready to start executing it in the next section.